Developmental Problems: Testing

 - Saying no single words by 16 months.

-- Saying no two-word spontaneous phrases by 24 months, with the exception of repeating phrases (echolalia).
+- Saying no two-word spontaneous phrases by 24 months, except for repeated phrases (echolalia).

 - Any loss of language or social skills at any age.